PSzczepanski1996/PSzczepanski1996/README.md

 - 💬 Ask me about Linux or Hackintoshes - do you remember GNU/Linux paste or golden Hackintosh Poland 2015/2016 era?
 - 📫 How to reach me: send mail to **p.szczepanski996@gmail.com**
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I have speech impediment, that led to funny situations in my high school

 ### My projects: